errbotio/errbot/tools/README.md

 `./plugin-gen.py`

 - Generates `repos.json`, which has a list of available plugins
-- It will also update a `blacklisted.txt` file of false positive on the initial research to optimize subsequent ones.
+- It will also update a `blocklist.txt` file of false positive on the initial research to optimize subsequent ones.
 - Takes a while with the API rate limit.

 `./gen_home.py`